IE-NITK/ML-SMP-2019/README.md

 # ML-SMP-2019
 This contains the assignment submissions of students which were part of ML-SMP-19.
+All assignments are arranged in folders.

-Mentors
+## Mentors
 ```
 Chaitany Pandiya (171CO112)
 Rahul Reddy (171CO119)